homa94/hashdeen/README.md

 # HASHDEEN version 1.0

-Hashdeen is a simple script written in python3
+Hashdeen is a simple script written in python
 It can encrypt and decrypt many type of hashes
 Many times or once.